 Indoor Cycling – I do cardio once a week through spin classes.
 My favorite studio is Flywheel — the instructors are motivating, and I like being able to track my data, which pushes me to improve.
 If I want a fun, music-centric spin environment, I go to SoulCycle as they focus much less on numbers.
 We bought this stationary bike a few months ago and subscribed to Peloton’s virtual classes, and sometimes I hop on for a quick ride at home.

 Hot Yoga – I make sure to stretch and stay flexible with hot yoga.
 CorePower Yoga is my favorite studio because the classes are standardized and I know what to expect.
-I do Level 1.5 on days when my muscles are tired and I just want to mediate and stretch.
+I do Level 1.5 on days when my muscles are tired and I just want to meditate and stretch.
 My usual class is Level 2, which I find to be the perfect heat and difficulty for me.
 When I want to detox, I go to Fusion, because it’s so hot and focuses more on twisting and holding poses.

 Nice workout clothes definitely help motivate me, but I also invest in quality pieces because I wear them all the time, even when I’m not working out.
 I change into workout clothes the moment I get home from work or anytime I’m lounging around.